 Google checks your website’s structure and how deep your pages are, starting from the home page onward.
 When you’re planning your website and drawing the tree diagram for all your pages, make sure you prioritize the most important pages to be on the second or third level of the website.

 If you prioritize the most important pages – the ones that you want users to read – and put them up front, you will allow users to navigate easily through your website.
 This will lead to an increase in the average time spent on your website and could lead to a desired decrease in the bounce rate.
-Also, when you put those important pages closer to the home page, this will make life for Google’s crawler reaching those pages and indexing them, which will improve your site’s SEO performance.
+Also, when you put those important pages closer to the home page, this will make Google crawler’s job in reaching those pages and indexing them easier, which will improve your site’s SEO performance.

 Please note that some of these tools are paid.
 If you want to use a free tool, I recommend using Keyword Planner from Google.
-The only downside with it is that that it will show you an average of search volume, not the exact numbers, unless you’re a regular spender on Google Adwords.
+The only downside with it is that it will show you an average search volume, not the exact numbers unless you’re a regular spender on Google Adwords.